You are currently browsing the tag archive for the ‘connected’ tag.

 Challenge 3: Sustainability of the planet.

 The biggest challenge for the upcoming decade will be adapting our lifestyles/products to create a sustainable planet for the future.
 While mainly the US and Western Europe have been building a society based on unlimited growth, the effect of this lifestyle has become visible to the world.
 We consume with the only limit of money and create waste and landfill (plastics and more) form which the earth will not recover if we continue in this way.
-When I say “we,” I mean the group of fortunate people that grew up in a wealthy society.
-If you want to discover how blessed you are (or not), just have a look at the global rich list to determine your position.

 Now thanks to globalization, other countries start to develop their economies too and become wealthy enough to replicate the US/European lifestyle.
-We are overconsuming the natural resources this earth has, and we drop them as waste – preferably not in our backyard but either in the ocean or at fewer wealth countries.
+We are over-consuming the natural resources this earth has, and we drop them as waste – preferably not in our backyard but either in the ocean or at fewer wealth countries.

 We have to start thinking circular and PLM can play a role in this.
 From linear to circular.